Pacific storm eases California drought, but state has long way to go

 “We’ve dug ourselves quite a hole during the past couple of years, so it takes more than one good storm to get us out of it,” Rizzardo said.

+Louis Moore, a spokesman for the federal Bureau of Reclamation, said, “We’d need another one of these storms weekly for the next several weeks to get back to where we want to be with our water supply.”
+The bureau controls irrigation supplies to much of California’s vast Central Valley heartland.

-The rainfall runoff likewise added to the state’s network of man-made water storage, with one badly depleted northern California reservoir, Folsom Lake, rising about 13 feet (4 metres) over the weekend, Rizzardo said.
+The rainfall runoff likewise added to the state’s network of man-made water storage, with one badly depleted northern California reservoir, Folsom Lake, rising 17 feet by Monday, Moore said.
 But that still leaves it less than a quarter full.

 The state’s two largest reservoirs, at Shasta Dam and Lake Oroville, each grew by a percentage point, leaving both at just over one-third of their respective capacities.

-“It makes a dent, but there’s still a long way to go,” department spokesman Ted Thomas said.
+“It makes a dent, but there’s still a long way to go,” state Water Resources Department spokesman Ted Thomas said.

 Coming off its driest year on record, California began 2014 with surface and groundwater supplies extremely low and no sign of a break in the weather, prompting Governor Jerry Brown to declare a statewide drought emergency.